 In all cases, the financial contributions from the investment obligation or direct levies benefit the respective national film industry.
 For example, in 2020 in Poland, the VOD levies imposed on providers were able to generate almost EUR two million.
 In order to support the Polish film industry, the levy was introduced in July 2020 as an anti-crisis measure at a level of 1.5 per cent of revenues from cf. Schweizer Bundesamt für Kultur (BAK) (2020b): Additional Report WBK-N Film Law Revision.

-242 cf. Clover (2022): Danish 'Netflix tax' to fund local production.
+cf. Clover (2022): Danish 'Netflix tax' to fund local production.

 cf. European Audiovisual Observatory (EAO) (2019): The promotion of independent audiovisual production in Europe, p.
-31. citize a contract of contra user fees or net advertising revenues (whichever is higher), payable quarterly to the Polish Film Institute.245
+31.

-244 cf. ibid., S. 6.
+cf. ibid., S. 6.